publiclab/image-sequencer/README.md

 ### Removing a step from the sequencer

 The `removeSteps` method is used to remove unwanted steps from the sequencer.
-It accepts the index of the step as an input, or an array of the unwanted indices if there are more than one.
+It accepts the index of the step as an input or an array of the unwanted indices if there are more than one.

 For example, if the modules ['ndvi-red','crop','invert'] were added in this order,